arnavsharma/where-dyss/README.md

 ## Welcome to our project page!

-We are Where DYSS (Ford Team No. 1) and this is our project page for Mobile Robotics (EECS 568).
+We are Where-DYSS (Ford Team No. 1) and this is our project page for Mobile Robotics (EECS 568).

 ![where-dyss logo](where-dyss-logo.png)